SOFTS-Cocoa slumps to one-month low, sugar steadies despite bank meltdown fears

-LONDON, March 14 (Reuters) - Cocoa futures on ICE fell to fresh one-month lows as a technical sell off persisted, while raw sugar steadied despite a brewing banking crisis, where three U.S. banks have collapsed in under a week.
+LONDON, March 14 (Reuters) - Cocoa futures on ICE fell to one-month lows on Tuesday as a technical sell-off persisted while raw sugar steadied despite a banking crisis brewing in the United States, where three banks have collapsed in less than a week.

 COCOA